Muhammad-MO/project4-Healthy-Food-Search/README.md

 <h2> ********** Layout and Design ********** </h2>

-The page layout was designed with this deisgn originally as such using Adobe wireframe
+The page layout was designed with this deisgn originally as such using Adobe wireframe.

 ![picture](/static/images/wireframe1.png)